JNRowe/hubugs/doc/config.rst

    You can revoke the generated token at any time from the `GitHub settings`_ page.

-If you wish to set the authentication token from the command line you can use the :envvar:`HUBUGS_TOKEN` environment variable.
+If you wish to set the authorisation token from the command line you can use the :envvar:`HUBUGS_TOKEN` environment variable.
 For example:

 .. code-block:: sh